-The races start at Monmouth Park and they wind together for 11 miles through Oceanport and Long Branch before the half splits off for a finish by the beach in Long Branch, which is still missing part of its boardwalk.
-The marathon continues south and turns around in Ocean Grove, sending runners back to Long Branch and the finish line that the half- marathoners also use.
+The races start at Monmouth Park and they wind together for 11 miles through that town, Oceanport and Long Branch before the half splits off for a finish by the beach in Long Branch, which is still missing part of its boardwalk.
+The marathon continues south and turns around in Ocean Grove, sending runners back to Long Branch and the the finish line that the half marathoners also use.

 I ran the marathon in 2013, and toured the 2015 course with Gigas this week.
-At the time, he was still waiting for USA Track & Field to schedule a visit to certify the course.
-(That way, runners could use times from the race to qualify for other races, such as the Boston Marathon.)
+At the time, he was still waiting for USA Track & Field to schedule when they'd come out to certify the course (that way, runners could use times from that race to qualify for other races, like the Boston Marathon).
 Their first date had been postponed because of snow.

-Many of the homes along the course affected by Sandy have been repaired and/or raised, but some remain empty, showing how this section of the Jersey Shore is still suffering, more than two years later.
-A spot leading into Asbury Park that marathon officials had resurfaced to make it safe for runners has since been repaved, but a home on that streetwhose garage had been torn apart has been torn down.
-Condos were built in its place.
+Many of the homes along the course affected by Sandy have been repaired and/or raised, but some are still empty, showing how this section of the Jersey Shore is still suffering, more than two years later.
+A spot leading into Asbury Park where marathon officials had graveled over to make it safe for runners has since been repaved, but a home on that street, where the garage had been torn apart and the car parked there left behind, has been torn down with condos built in its place.

-After the storm, the mayor of one town had suggested that the race be canceled - a lot of residents could work on their homes only on the weekends, and closing down so many roads on a Sunday would slow the process, the mayor reasoned.
+After the storm, the mayor of one town had suggested that the race be cancelled - a lot of residents could only work on their homes on the weekends, and closing down so many roads on a Sunday would slow the process, that mayor reasoned.